cml37/cal-inject/README.md

 * You can optionally configure the following configuration options:
   * Edit `cal-inject-prefs.yml` to point to your `databaseFileName`
   * Edit `cal-inject-prefs.yml` to set a `watchPathBase`
+  * Edit `cal-inject-prefs.yml` to set the `recurringEventNumberOfYears` which specifies how many years of recurring events will be created for recurring events without an end date

 ### Run Project